faridfarahmand/SSU/MicroController/MPLABX/C_Programming/UART/PIC18-Tutorials-main/UART via USB/readme.md

 ![Step 3](images/step3.png)

 # Step 4.
 Redirect Printf to UART
 In the same UART window, after selecting the peripheral library, there should be some configuration settings.
 Ensure the 'Redirect Printf to UART' option is enabled.
+In the figure below note that we are using Baudrate of 9600, Parity = NONE, Data Size = 8.
+Stop Bit = 1, and Control Mode = NONE.

 ![Step 4](images/step4.png)